 At the Honolulu Waldorf School we educate each child to find meaning, passion, and purpose in life and to contribute to the creation of a better world for all.
 Through a curriculum based on the developmental stages of the human being and on the integration of art and academics, our children learn to meet the world with clear and creative thinking, compassion and moral strength, and with the courage and freedom to act.

 The Honolulu Waldorf School organizational structure is set up to serve the community of children, teachers, parents and friends.

 The Administrative Director oversees all operations and works with the Board of Trustees that is responsible for the corporate functioning of the school including legal and financial matters, strategic planning, and fund development.

 The Faculty Chair assists the Administrative Director by implementing the pedagogical program and working directly with the Faculty.
 Faculty members also participate in day-to-day decision-making through a system of mandated committees.
-The Faculty Department Chairs (High School, Grades, and Early Childhood) along with the Faculty Chair, form the Advisory Committee, which considers issues before the school and advises the Administrative Director.
+The Faculty Department Chairs (Grades 1-8 and Early Childhood) along with the Faculty Chair, form the Advisory Committee, which considers issues before the school and advises the Administrative Director.

 Administrative Staff Members function in vital roles of support for the Collegium, parents, and Board of Trustees.
 Staff see to the details of the daily running of the school so that students can learn, teachers can teach, and parents and Board members can be assured that the school is functioning well.
 Staff is led by the Administrative Director.